wp-plugins/get-events-page/readme.txt

 4. Inside your Wordpress admin, simply add the short code [getevents] to a new Web Page to add your Event Listings to your Wordpress site..
 5. That's it.
 You're ready to go!

+Head over to https://getevents.co/platforms/instructions/wordpress/ for more detailed instructions

 == Frequently Asked Questions ==

 Check out our Support Site...